dannyvassallo/TSM-RDMA-Sweepstakes/README.md

 ```shell
 pwd
 ```
-It should turn up "rdrodeo"
+It should turn up `TSM-RDMA-Sweepstakes`

 ####Analytics Setup